 More about T-levels

-- A two year course which includes a placement in industry providing you with both knowledge and skills
+A two year course which includes a 45 day industry placement providing you with both knowledge and skills

 What can T-levels lead to?